dafny-lang/dafny/docs/DafnyRef/UserGuide.md

 There are four ways to use the formatter:

+* `dafny format file.dfy [file2.dfy ...]` formats the given Dafny files, altering the files in place.
-* `dafny format file1.dfy file2.dfy ...` formats each file provided in arguments, altering the files in place.
+* `dafny format folder` formats all the Dafny files contain in the given folders, altering the files in place.
+For example, `dafny format .` formats all the Dafny files recursively in the current folder.
-* `dafny format --print file1.dfy file2.dfy ...` format each file but instead of altering the files, output the formatted content to stdout
+* `dafny format --print file.dfy` format each file but instead of altering the files, output the formatted content to stdout
-* `dafny format` Look up for all the Dafny files recursively in the current repository and format them.
-* `dafny format --check` with the same options as above.
-It will print a message and a non-zero return code if at least one file is not the same as its formatted version through `dafny format`
+* `dafny format --check file.dfy` does not alter files.
+It will print a message concerning which files need formatting.

+In any case, each version of `dafny format` returns a non-zero return code if at least one file is not the same as its formatted version through `dafny format`.

 #### 25.5.1.10. `dafny test` {#sec-dafny-test}